Mitchell Library, State Library of New South Wales

 April 25 Thursday

-Anzac Day – The Sisters from Glen Almond & we two from here went this afternoon to the Cemetery with a basket of flowers to put on our soldiers graves in St Albans.
-It’s a glorious day.
+Anzac Day The Sisters from Glen Almond & we two from here went this afternoon to the Cemetery with a basket of flowers to put on our soldiers graves in St Albans.
+Its a glorious day.
 When we arrived there we saw already a spray of white Narcissus tied with white ribbon & a card attached on each grave.
 On the card is the rising sun badge & these words.

 Pilgrimage to Australian Soldiers graves